 - The middle row was stuck in amongst the other two rows filling in all gaps.
 The stems on this row were cut at 4 inches and bent to lay either on the bottom of the salad container or next to another stem before being hot glued into place.

-- Turn the container upside down and make sure no flowers fall out.
+- Then turn the container upside down and make sure no flowers fall out.
 Hot glue in any that fell or moved out of place.

 - If using the butterfly floral picks, twist around the stem of a flower and secure with a dab of hot glue.